-Key Initiative 2: Narrowing Household Income Inequality inequality include of enforcement of price old income inequality is pertinent in achieving equitable distribution.
-Initiatives to reduce addressing the rising cost of living and increasing purchasing power.
-In this regard, e control on goods and services will be enhanced to address price manipulation.
-The Food corporate social responsibility (CSR) programmes will help reduce the financial burden of Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
-This key initiative emphasises narrowing household income inequality to address poverty and inclusivity consistent with the principle of leaving no one behind, achieving a decent standard of living and ensuring social justice.
-The efforts in creating a more conducive environment for economic activities as well as a safe and harmonious living for Malaysians will be emphasised under this key initiative.
-Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies □ Competition Policy and Law □ Strengthening Economic and Legal Infrastructure □ Ease of Doing Business □ Regulatory Reform □ Public Sector Governance □ Corporate Law and Governance □ Supplementary structural reforms □ Supporting policies • Transformational leadership involving all levels of government. • Monitoring of progress at the economy-wide level and problem-solving intervention. • Citizen-first policy embedded into socioeconomic planning. • Whole-of-economy mobilisation in pursuing goals. • Strengthening governance ecosystem. • Political buy-in to ensure successful fundamental change. • Enhancing collaboration among government agencies, private sector, academia, CSOs and Malaysians.
+Key Initiative 2: Narrowing Household Income Inequality Narrowing household income inequality is pertinent in achieving equitable distribution.
+Initiatives to reduce inequality include addressing the rising cost of living and increasing purchasing power.
+In this regard, enforcement of price control on goods and services will be enhanced to address price manipulation.
+The Food Bank initiative and corporate social responsibility (CSR) programmes will help reduce the financial burden of poor households.
+Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+This key initiative lays emphasis narrowing household income inequality to address poverty and inclusivity consistent with the principle of leaving no one behind, achieving a decent standard of living and ensuring social justice.
+The efforts in creating a more conducive environment for economic activities as well as a safe and harmonious living for the Malaysians will be emphasised under this key initiative.
+Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies □ Competition Policy and Law □ Strengthening Economic and Legal Infrastructure □ Ease of Doing Business □ Regulatory Reform □ Public Sector Governance □ Corporate Law and Governance □ Supplementary structural reforms □ Supporting policies • Transformational leadership involving all levels of Government. • Monitoring of progress at the national level and problem-solving intervention. • Citizen-first policy embedded into socioeconomic planning. • Whole-of-nation mobilisation in pursuing national goals. • Strengthening governance ecosystem. • Political buy-in to ensure successful fundamental change. • Enhancing collaboration among government agencies, private sector, academia, CSOs and the Malaysians.
 Activities and Timelines Addressing the rising cost of living and increasing purchasing power.
 Strengthening social protection for all.
 Empowering specific target groups.
 Boosting income of the M40.
 Providing early childhood care and education assistance.
 Promoting health and employment insurance.
 Facilitating the ownership of affordable homes.
 Measures of progress Qualitative: Decent standard of living for all Malaysians irrespective of gender, ethnicity and location, reduced inequality among Malaysians.
 Quantitative:

 Reduced Gini coefficient, Low absolute and relative poverty incidence, increase of the share of income of B40 from overall household income.
-APEC cross-fora Potential APEC cross-fora collaborations with SOM Steering Committee on ECOTECH alignment (SCE), Finance Ministers' Process (FMP) and the Human Resource Development Working Group (HRDWG).
+APEC cross-fora Potential APEC cross-fora collaborations with SOM Steering Committee on ECOTECH alignment (SCE), Finance Ministers Process (FMP) and the Human Resource Development Working Group (HRDWG).